Atrix256/RandomCode/WebGLPBR/Readme.txt

  * aka in and out for both vertex and pixel shaders

 * a "reload" button that reloads the page, but puts you in the same location with the same debug options?

+* a starting image that says "click to begin. mouse look, WASD controls"

 ===== LATER =====